Cluster Algebras and Scattering Diagrams, Part II. Cluster Patterns and Scattering Diagrams: Cluster patterns and separation formulas

 \subsection{Cluster patterns}

-Let $\bbT_n$ be the $n$-regular tree graph, where the edges are labeled by $1$,\dots, $n$ such that the edges attached to each vertex have different labels.
+Let $\bbT_n$ be the \emph{$n$-regular tree} graph, that is, a graph without cycles such that exactly $n$-edges are attached to each vertex.
+We assume that the edges are labeled by $1$,\dots, $n$ such that the edges attached to each vertex have different labels.
 By abusing the notation, the set of vertices of $\bbT_n$ is also denoted by $\bbT_n$.
+We say that a pair of vertices in $t$ and $t'$ in $\bbT_n$ are ($k$-)\emph{adjacent}, or $t'$ is ($k$-)\emph{adjacent to $t$}, if they are connected with an edge labeled by $k$.